-Young Dharma Retreat – Shepherd’s Search for the Mind
+Young Buddhist Retreat – Shepherd’s Search for the Mind

 What is the nature of mind?
 It’s more than you think.
 We’ll explore the radical approach of a Tibetan yogi which is just as relevant today as it was 1000 years ago.